stnolting/neorv32-riscof/README.md

 > The Python scripts of **both plugins** override the default `SET_REL_TVAL_MSK` macro from `riscv-arch-test/riscv-test-suite/env/arch_test.h` to remove the BREAK exception cause from the relocation list as the NEORV32 sets `mtval` to zero for this type of exception.
 This is **explicitly permitted** by the RISC-V priv. spec.

+> [!IMPORTANT]
+> The Python scripts of the **Sail plugin** performs some static configurations, as the corresponding features are not supported by the actually used version of `riscv_config`.
+These are deactivation of the _misgaligned accesses capability_ and the _PMP layout_ configuration (16 regions with G = 0).